JnLlnd/ObjCSV/README.md

-# ObjCSV Library - Library to load and save CSV files to/from objects and ListView
+# ObjCSV Library
+##Library to load and save CSV files to/from objects and ListView

 Written using AutoHotkey_L v1.1.09.03+ (http://l.autohotkey.net/)
 By JnLlnd on AHK forum
-2013-08-22+
+Library home on GitHum [https://github.com/JnLlnd/ObjCSV](https://github.com/JnLlnd/ObjCSV) 2013-08-22+

 AutoHotkey_L (AHK) functions to load from CSV files, sort, display and save collections of records using the Object data type